A continuous flow of value to stay relevant

 Agile is a way of working that emphasizes iterative planning and delivery.
 It aims to deliver value to customers early and often, and is specifically designed to deal with complexity in unpredictable environments.
 From its roots in product and software development, Agile is now spreading rapidly across industries.

 Scaling Agile beyond individual projects and programs to work throughout the enterprise is challenging.
 Highly complex business and regulatory environments, legacy systems and bureaucratic, siloed organizational structures are as much of a hindrance to embedding Agile as they are to daily operations.
 Overcoming these necessitates looking across the entire organization - from technology to people, processes and governance.

 Agile is not easy, and it does not happen overnight.
 That said, when executed correctly, it is proven to make the inevitability of change not only manageable but rewarding as well.

 Executing an enterprise level transformation or scaling Agile to a program or portfolio level requires a holistic approach that considers all aspects of an operating model as well as the organization’s culture, capabilities and context.
 A one-size-fits-all approach is simply not sufficient.

 Deloitte’s proven transformation approach can be applied to all current enterprise Agile frameworks to guide clients through their journey.
-We optimize the people, processes, tools and architecture needed to take clients from vision, to adoption, and ultimately to scale.
+We optimize the people, processes, tools and architecture needed to take clients from Imagine, to Deliver, and ultimately to Run.
 The knowledge and insights we share with clients are based on successful Agile transformations with clients across the globe.

 One global financial services company turned to Deloitte when it sought a new way to develop software that would help enable new digital banking options for its customers.
 Driven to be more innovative, our client looked to scale and accelerate Agile adoption by creating product-based teams empowered to innovate and deploy their products independently across the platform.